Cybersecurity Survival: A Practical Scenario

 grep "Failed password" /var/log/auth.log | awk '{print $(NF-3)}' | sort | uniq -c | sort -rn | head -20

-...you're already working at the level most SOC analysts operate at.
-I'm serious.
+...you're working at the level most SOC analysts operate at.
 That one-liner, or variations of it, has been the starting point of probably half the investigations I've done.

 Networking fundamentals.
-TCP/IP, DNS, HTTP, how packets move between networks.
-Not at a protocol-design level โ at a "I can look at a packet capture and understand what's happening" level.
-When someone says "we saw traffic on port 443 to a suspicious domain," you should understand what that implies without having to look anything up.
-But honestly, that knowledge comes faster than you'd think once you start working with real traffic.
+TCP/IP, DNS, HTTP, how packets travel between networks.
+Not at protocol-design depth.
+At the level of "I can look at a packet capture and understand what's happening."
+When someone says "traffic on port 443 to a suspicious domain," you should know what that implies without looking anything up.
+That knowledge comes faster than you'd think once you start working with real traffic.

 Scripting.
 Python, mostly.
 Sometimes Bash.
-Not software engineering โ just enough to automate things that would take forever to do manually.
-Here's a real example.
-I had a list of 200 domains from a phishing campaign and needed to check which ones were still resolving:
+Not full software engineering โ just enough to automate what would take forever by hand.
+I shared some practical Python automation scripts that show the kind of quick-and-dirty tooling useful in security work too.
+Real example from last year โ had a list of 200 domains from a phishing campaign and needed to check which ones were still live:

 import socket